Application to Graduate Program

 - Statement of Purpose

-- One set of Official sealed Transcripts, sent to the CSULA Admissions Office
+- One set of Official sealed Transcripts sent to the Cal State LA Office (Cal State LA students and alumni do not need to request/submit their transcripts)

 Transcripts may be sent by mail to: